FrMnJ/TapTalk/README.md

 This guide will walk you through deploying the TapTalk application using Kubernetes.
 The deployment includes the chat-service, Redis, and the TapTalk frontend.

+# Core Services of TapTalk

+TapTalk is powered by several key microservices, each responsible for a specific functionality within the app:

+- **Chat Service**:
+ This service handles real-time text communication between users, enabling instant messaging in a simple and scalable way.

+- **Question Service**:
+ When a user types the /question command, this service sends a random, engaging question designed to help users get to know each other better, fostering meaningful conversations.

+- **Censor Service**:
+ To maintain a safe and respectful environment, this service automatically detects and censors inappropriate or offensive language in chat messages.

+These services are containerized and orchestrated using Kubernetes, ensuring that TapTalk is scalable, fault-tolerant, and easy to maintain.

 ## Prerequisites

 1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/).